amgz1997/intership_project/setup&readme.md

 _ Decorators :

- .A decorator is a node that can have only a single child.
+ .
+A decorator is a node that can have only a single child.
 It is up to the Decorator to decide if, when and how many times the child should be ticked.

- .The node Inverter is a Decorator that inverts the result returned by its child .
+ .
+The node Inverter is a Decorator that inverts the result returned by its child .

 _ Fallback :